jwreagor/k8s-bare-metal/GUIDE.md

 ## Setup

 * Spin-up `etcd` Autopilot Pattern cluster (within our private network).
-* In the Triton dashboard, create a private Fabric network with the following setup.
+* In the Triton dashboard, create a private fabric network with the following setup.
-* Edit each template and add the network UUID you create below.

 ```json
 {